-Investments in companies, which are all unquoted equity investments, are stated at fair value unless fair value cannot be reliably measured.
+Investments in equity shares, which are all unquoted equity investments, are stated at fair value.

 In the Company financial statements, investments in subsidiaries are stated at cost and, where appropriate, less provisions for impairment.

 Provisions

 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that the Group will be required to settle that obligation and a reliable estimate can be made of the amount of the obligation.